Aliases for GCG Gene

 GCG (Glucagon) is a Protein Coding gene.
 Diseases associated with GCG include Hyperglycemia and Hypoglycemia.
-Among its related pathways are Glucagon signaling pathway and Insulin secretion.
+Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include identical protein binding and hormone activity.

 UniProtKB/Swiss-Prot for GCG Gene